 The packages are really simple compared to most cable and satellite providers, and the channel lineups are extensive.
 I like the fact that the basic package includes National Geographic Channel (also available in HD).
 With Dish Network, only the most expensive package has NGC.

-Any local High Definition broadcasts that exist are likely to be part of the FiOS TV Premier package.
+Any local High Definition broadcasts that exist are likely to be part of the Fios TV Essentials package.
 Local HD channels from a Dish or DirecTV are a different story.
 The newest setup boxes from the Dish and DirecTV are capable of receiving HD locals over the satellite feed, but the HD locals are only available in certain markets.
-In addition, in order to fit local market HD channels in the satellite feed, both providers are now using a more compressed MPEG4 stream, which means lower quality.
+In addition, in order to fit local market HD channels in the satellite feed, both providers are now using a more compressed MPEG4 stream, which often means lower quality.
 Of course with or without a service provider, most people can hookup an antenna to an HDTV to get local HD channels.

-Video On Demand: FiOS TV offers an extensive library of free and pay Video On Demand selections.
+Video On Demand: Fios TV offers an extensive library of free and pay Video On Demand selections.
 Free selections include programming from Discovery, Discovery Health, Animal Planet, National Geographic Channel, Travel Channel, MTV, E!, VH1, Music Choice music videos, among others.
-The satellite providers cannot offer this.
-Currently all VOD selections are only available in standard definition which may be a disappointment for some people (like myself) for watching movies.
-Again, due to the bandwidth of FiOS, Verizon will continue to have a competitive advantage for VOD services.
+The satellite providers cannot offer such a large Video on Demand library.
+Currently over 14,000 titles are available through Fios Video On Demand.
+Over 1,000 selections are in HD.
+Again, due to the bandwidth of Fios, Verizon will continue to have a competitive advantage for VOD services.
 I would like to see them pair up with an online provider to provide even more selections for users.
-I’m just not sure how a company like Apple (iTunes) will provide their services to TV Service providers when it competes direclty with Apple’s Apple TV.
+I’m just not sure how a company like Apple (iTunes) will provide their services to TV Service providers when it competes directly with Apple’s Apple TV.

 With any of the movie packages, you have access to the VOD selections provided by those channels.
 Most of the time I preferred searching for the title and recording it live on the HD channel in HD quality rather than playing it through the VOD service.
 Of course you may have to wait a while for the title to be played again on the actual channel.
+Now, a lot of the premium movie titles are available in High Definition through VOD.
+However it’s still not as many as the standard definition selections.

 Regarding the skip ahead feature… If you look at the remote provided with the Motorola QIP 6416, you won’t see one.
 However, as of the current firmware version, the feature IS provided, you just have to find a remote that can send the right command.
 The only way to do that is to either get a Harmony Remote (command is downloadable) or get any remote that can learn a command and find somebody that has a remote with THAT command.
+Luckily for new customers, the current remote provided will all Fios boxes is much improved and includes a skip ahead button.

 On to the multi-room features.
 I applaude Verizon for offering such a feature since this is the way of the future and it provides a better end user experience.
-If you get the QIP 6416, it is capable of communicating with up to 6 QIP 2500’s (the regular set top box).
-Each 2500 can record to and watch any recorded content from the 6416 (up to 3 can watch different recordings at the same time).
+If you get the QIP 6416/7216, it is capable of communicating with up to 6 QIP 2500’s (the regular set top box).
+Each 2500 can record to and watch any recorded content from the 6416/7216 (up to 3 can watch different recordings at the same time).
 The only problem with this feature is that currently the 6416 cannot down convert High Definition content.
 So any HD programming recorded will NOT be viewable on the QIP 2500’s.
-This should be resolved in a future ffios software update.
+This should be resolved in a future software update.

 The Media Manager feature allows you to connect to a home computer and view photos and play music through the TV.
 You have to install a program on the computer that scans for compatible content.
 I did get this feature to work, and it can be useful, but I feel its more of a gimmick.
 I’ll stick to using my Logitech Music Anywhere Wireless Music System for listening to computer music in the living room.
 Seeing the photos on the living room TV is a neat feature, but it takes too much effort to put together slideshow each time.